NAI Refresher Course Syllabus

 Transfers are dependent on availability in the new class.

-In order to withdraw and receive a refund or transfer to another section, the student must email your full name, Wake Tech ID#, section number of the class, phone number and mailing address to: Mary Frucelli [email protected]
+In order to transfer to another section, the student must email your full name, Wake Tech ID#, section number of the class, phone number and mailing address to [email protected].

 Wake Technical Community College emergency cancellations and closings are posted on the college web page and messages are on the main phone line 919-866-5000.
 Current students with a Wake Tech email are automatically registered to receive Wake Tech Warn email alerts from the college emergency alert system.
 Students can also sign up with Wake Tech Warn to receive phone text messages and voice mail in the event of an emergency or inclement weather situation.